I Don't Wanna Cry

-"I Don't Wanna Cry" is a song recorded by American singer-songwriter Mariah Carey for her eponymous debut studio album Mariah Carey (1990).
-Written by Carey and producer Narada Michael Walden, Columbia Records released it as the album's fourth single in March 1991.
-A Latin soul-influenced pop ballad, the torch song describes the end of romance.
-It features drums, guitars, digital synthesizers, and a prototypical song structure with highly delineated section roles.
+"I Don't Wanna Cry" is a song recorded by American singer Mariah Carey for her first album Mariah Carey (1990).
+Written by Carey and producer Narada Michael Walden, it was released by Columbia Records as the album's fourth single in March 1991.
+A Latin soul–influenced pop ballad, the torch song describes the end of romance.
+It features drums, guitars, digital synthesizers, and a classic song structure with highly delineated section roles.
 Modulations occur between these segments that emphasize the singer's emotions.
 Varying from whispering to belting, Carey's vocal range spans more than two octaves.

 Critics viewed "I Don't Wanna Cry" as a standout track from Mariah Carey and complimented the dynamic between Carey's vocals and Walden's production.
 The song received high airplay across American adult contemporary, urban contemporary, and contemporary hit radio stations.
 It became Carey's fourth consecutive number one on the US Billboard Hot 100 Singles chart, making her the second act to have their first four entries reach number one.
 The Recording Industry Association of America certified it Gold.
 Internationally, "I Don't Wanna Cry" reached the top ten on sales and airplay charts in Canada and the top twenty in New Zealand.

 Larry Jordan directed the accompanying music video, which shows Carey and a male model brooding over their tainted relationship.
 His director's cut version includes scenes that Columbia thought projected a sexualized image of Carey.
 She performed "I Don't Wanna Cry" during the 1993 Music Box Tour, the 1996 Daydream World Tour, and the 2015 concert residency #1 to Infinity.
-Carey's former husband Tommy Mottola considers her lack of creative control during the production process a factor in the demise of their relationship.
+Carey's former husband and head of Columbia at the time of the song's production, Tommy Mottola, considers her lack of creative control during the process a factor in the demise of their relationship.

 Background

 Then-backup singer Mariah Carey accompanied Brenda K. Starr to a record industry party in late 1988.
 Tommy Mottola, president of CBS Records Group, obtained Carey's demo tape at the gala and was immediately impressed by her voice.
 He signed Carey within a month to establish her as Columbia Records's answer to Whitney Houston of Arista Records.
 Mottola persuaded Arista promoter Don Ienner—who had been part of the marketing strategy that made Houston a household name—to join Columbia.

 Although Carey requested to work on her debut album Mariah Carey (1990) with longtime co-writer Ben Margulies rather than well-known producers, Mottola felt it required further influences.
-Ienner recommended that they hire Narada Michael Walden, who had produced songs for Houston in the late 1980s and an output that connected with pop and R&B audiences.
-This aligned with their view of Carey as "a franchise" with an appeal to multiple demographics.
+To broaden the album's music, Ienner suggested they hire Houston producer Narada Michael Walden.
+This aligned with their view of Carey as "a franchise" with marketability to multiple demographics as Walden's work appealed to both pop and R&B audiences.